Contents

 There are two interrupt types to choose from.

 With Interrupt @, the track will play at the specified time regardless of everything else.
 If nothing is playing, it will wait until the interrupt time and start the track and if in Auto, it will continue to play subsequent tracks.
 If something is already playing in queue, it will fade that track and start playing the track with the interrupt time.
+If there's anything else in the program queue that otherwise would have played after the interrupt time, it is removed from queue at interrupt time.
 If the program queue runs out before the interrupt time, the track will not be played until the scheduled time.

 With Interrupt If or Interrupt if needed.
 This is an interrupt type that can be used to ensure something plays by a certain time but doesn't wait until that time if there's otherwise nothing to play in queue.
 This is to ensure there's no dead air waiting for the interrupt time.
 The interrupt time is only used if something actually needs to be interrupted to make sure it is on time.